schlunzis/.github/profile/README.md

 ## Logo Information
-The Logo is generated with [Craiyon.com](https://www.craiyon.com/) using the string "schlunzis software development logo".
+The Logo was generated on [Craiyon.com](https://www.craiyon.com/) using the string "schlunzis software development logo".